 Tech Lancaster has developed an intensive 12 week Electronic Skills Programme, using expert knowledge and industry insights.
 The course is designed to equip students with the specialist skills and confidence needed for a career in the electronics sector.

 We are interested in participants at all levels and all ages – from those wanting full or part time entry level roles in electronics manufacturing to more advanced technician and design positions.

 No previous experience in the electronics industry is required, however, an interest in technology and a previous background in a technical or practical role is desirable.
-In particular we are prioritising applications from ex-military veterans, recent graduates, and career changers/returners.
+In particular we are keen to prioritise underrepresented groups such as minorities, ex-military veterans and career changers/returners.